MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 ##Enums in Swift: Basics

-The use case we outlined just now, modelling different user types, works pretty much the same in Swift:
+The use case we outlined just now, modeling different user types, works pretty much the same in Swift:

     enum UserType {
       case Regular